remix-run/react-router/doc/01 Route Configuration/Plain Route.md

-A route configuration object. `Router` turns JSX `<Route/>`s into these objects, but you can use them direclty if you prefer.
+A route configuration object. `Router` turns JSX `<Route/>`s into these objects, but you can use them directly if you prefer.
 All of the props are the same as `<Route/>` props, except those listed here.

 Props